 For a MWF class, the limit of classes missed is 6 periods; for a TTR class the limit is 4 periods.
 All absences, excused and unexcused, are included in the 90% rule.
-However, absences for school-sponsored activities do not count against the 90% rule (see Appendix B for COVID-19 protocols).
+However, absences for school-sponsored activities do not count against the 90% rule.
+Students who miss more than 20% of classroom contact hours in a nine week term for reasons not related to health will be dismissed from ACS (pending review by the Attendance Review Committee).
+The limits on absences in any of the four terms is 9 for MTWTF classes, 6 for MWF classes, and 4 for TTh classes.